artifice-idustries/docs/artificer.md

 now run `artificer` to begin interacting with a Stamp server.

 ## Workflow
+Artificer allows you to interact with a stamp server on the command line.

 1. Open terminal: Command (⌘) + Space -> "Terminal" -> Return (↵).
 2. `artificer stamp` Return (↵).